finos/architecture-as-code/cli/README.md

 ...
 ```

-which is just letting you know that you have left in a placeholder value which might have been generated with the generate command.
+Which is just letting you know that you have left in a placeholder value which might have been generated with the generate command.
 This isn't a full break, but it implies that you've forgotten to fill out a detail in your architecture.

 ### Visualizing the CALM schema